 Is Assault a Deportable Offense?

 Any violent offense can put those with visas or green cards at risk of deportation.
 Deportation is more likely in the case of a felony assault conviction, but it’s possible even with a misdemeanor assault conviction.
-If you’re a non-U.S. citizen facing assault charges, hiring the proper legal representation is essential.
+Hiring the proper legal representation is essential if you’re a non-U.S. citizen facing assault charges.
 Contact our expert immigration and criminal law team today to reduce your risk of deportation.

 This guide has demonstrated that assault charges are not something to take lightly.
 A guilty conviction can lead to jail time, fines, or even deportation for non-U.S. citizens, making it important for you to know that victims can file legitimate charges for up to three years after the incident.
 Increase your chances of a positive outcome by contacting De Castroverde today.
 Our team of seasoned attorneys is ready to build your case and offer expert representation in court